RajDkJangam/cevoaustralia.github.io/content/post/2018-01-17-replacing-packer-with-kitchen-and-a-rakefile.markdown

 end
 ```

-We can now use the Kitchen development workflow to develop our server provisioning code, ensuring we provide sufficient testing along the way, and easily use that same codebase in our CI process to generate, validate and publish images between our accounts.
+We can now use the KitchenCI development workflow to develop our server provisioning code, ensuring we provide sufficient testing along the way, and easily use that same codebase in our CI process to generate, validate and publish images between our accounts.

 With this workflow you can maintain a single `kitchen.yml` file which contains the definitions for the provisioner and validation stages of image creation - and a simple and reusable `Rakefile` which can be wired into an CI/CD pipeline for reuse.

-By replacing our packer workflow with `Kitchen` and a `Rakefile` our workflow would now look like:
+By replacing our Packer workflow with KitchenCI and a Rakefile our workflow would now look like:

 1. `kitchen` to launch the EC2 instance
 1. `kitchen` to connect to and provision the server